Dark Chocolate Bourbon Pecan pie. Say it again, hmm? Dark.Chocolate. Bourbon. Pecan. Pie.

-I’m tempted to just talk about wedding things, particularly wedding things involving my brother and his new wife, but no words can do this past weekend justice.
+I do wanna talk about that, but I just went to this really wonderful wedding and let me take a sec to touch on that really fast.
+My brother got married and I now have the absolute coolest sister-in-law a girl could ask for.
 I will say that I’ve decided I never want to get married because I just can’t top that.
 That was the most fun I’ve ever had in one weekend and I will die happy now.
 I’ll want to throw some wedding pictures up here eventually, but if you are friends with me on Facebook, you’ve already seen a thousand pictures of me (and one or two of the bride and groom), and you’re ready for me to get to the food part of this blog post.

 So here it is: The FOOD.
 THE Pie.
 YOUR pie.
 Your Thanksgiving pie.
-A pie to impress.
+Dark Chocolate Bourbon Pecan Pie: A pie to impress.
 Whether you’re trying to impress your neighbors or your girlfriend or that guy you have a crush on.
 Maybe you want to impress your in-laws.
 Maybe you want an extra discount on that car you might buy on Black Friday, so you want to send a pie over to the dealership.
 Whatever your dilemma, here’s your solution!

 First and foremost — I need a family to adopt me for Thanksgiving.
-And whatever kind, full-hearted family welcomes me in, I’ll want to impress them and I will do it with THIS pie.
+And whatever kind, full-hearted family welcomes me in, I’ll want to impress them and I will do it with pie of the Dark Chocolate Bourbon Pecan Pie variety.

 I first made this in 2012 when I was living in New York City and having a very non-traditional Friendsgiving, complete with Korean Short Ribs, which I had plans to make this month in honor of the wonderful memories of that Friendsgiving, but time keeps getting away from me.
 Anyway, when I made this pie in 2012, I only got to eat one slice because… I turned my back for ONE SECOND, and the pie was gone.
 And, for the three years since, I’ve been craving another slice.